 As part of its activities over the last 20 years, the League has mounted large appeals to raise funds for a massive programme of improvements to the Hospital and has raised approximately £8 million which has been used to update and provide new buildings and to purchase new equipment.

-The Out of Hours Service operates when GP practices are closed i.e. evenings, weekends and bank holidays.
-With the support of The League of Friends, the new enhanced service provides:
+The Out of Hours Service operated when GP practices were closed i.e. evenings, weekends and bank holidays.
+With the support of The League of Friends, the enhanced service provided:

 - The certainty of being able to speak to and if appropriate, be seen by a dedicated doctor based at Teddington Memorial Hospital.

-- A fully equipped car, which will enable the doctor to make home visits.
+- A fully equipped car, which enabled the doctor to make home visits.

-Through its fundraising efforts and many generous donations, the League of Friends has committed support to the enhanced service for three years.
-We are working to attract more funding, so that we can continue to support and keep improving out of hours care in the future.
+Through its fundraising efforts and many generous donations, the League of Friends raised £2,001,294 and committed support to the enhanced service for three years, with an extension of the service running to the beginning of 2018.

 £43,000 was raised for a newly landscaped garden at the back of the Hospital which has been designed especially for patients, with areas to walk and areas to sit in comfort.
 In addition, 8 monitors have been provided for the hospital’s one-stop Cardiac Clinic, and 10 new super wheelchairs were purchased for patients to use on the wards and throughout the hospital.
 The was also repaired and refurbished.